michaelpb/omnic/README.md

-# WIP

-*Nothing to see here, a work in progress!*

 # Omni-Converter - omnic

 ![Travis CI](https://travis-ci.org/michaelpb/omnic.svg?branch=master)

 Mostly stateless microservice for generating on-the-fly thumbs and previews of a wide variety of file types.
 Fully extendable to create any arbitrary conversion pipelines.

+Omni Converter (which can be shortened to OmniC or Omnic) is free software, licensed under the GPL 3.0.

+**WIP WARNING:** Omnic is still 'unreleased software', a work in progress.
+The API is subject to rapid change.
+I intend to release the first stable version before the end of this year (2017).

 # Installation